LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Causal Diagram.md

 Examples could e.g. be [[Directed Acyclic Graphs]].

+We call a model “completely specified” if the functions behind the arrows are known and “partially specified” otherwise

 Whereas a [[Bayesian Networks]] can only tell us how likely one event is, given that we observed another (rung-one information, [[Ladder of Causality]]), causal diagrams can answer interventional and counterfactual questions.